DBernardes/FWHM/README.md

 # Introduction
 This repo presents the library to calculate the Full Width at Half Maximum (FWHM) of a star image.
 For that, it is needed to provide to the software the image name, the star (x,y) coordinates, and the maximum sky radius.
 The sofware seeks for the pixel within the sky radius with the maximum counts value.
 The star centroid is reset for the (x,y) coordinates of the maximum pixel found.
 With this information, the star FWHM is calculated through the light profile.
 The star radius is be three times the length of the FWHM found.

-Also, the software provides the option to calculate the SNR of the star.
+Also, the software provides the option to calculate the  signal-to-noise ratio (SNR) of the star.

 This README presents a description of the developed software, and a simple example of its working.
 Figure below presents an image with the star radius obtained through the software.